 Choosing the Perfect Paint Colour

 Please note, this post contains affiliate links.
 If you purchase a product from one of these links I will receive a small commission at no extra charge to you.
-Thank you for supporting the blog.
+For more information, please see my Disclaimer.

 It’s super easy to get overwhelmed by all of the options, so I would suggest choosing a certain colour family first – grey, beige, blue etc and also think about whether you want light or dark.
 If your house is small, go light it makes rooms feel bigger but if your home is larger, you can use darker colours to create a more intimate look.